1729patrick/wwdc-22/README.md

 #### Is there anything else you would like us to know?

 I'm not sure I answered "Which software should we use to run your application project?" correctly.
-I created an app for iPhone and iPad with Xcode's Swift Playground App.
+This app was created by "Swift Playground App" in Xcode, but the target is iPhones and iPads.